 \section{Abstract}

-We experimentally demonstrate that a hybrid quantum-classical algorithm can outperform purely classical, off-the-shelf selected configuration interaction methods.
-First, we construct a class of local Hamiltonian problems with sparse ground states, and show that representative classical heuristics fail to find the ground state of a specific 49-qubit instance.
-Next, we show that the sample-based Krylov quantum diagonalization algorithm, run on an IBM Heron R3 processor, succeeds at the same task.
-This algorithm uses quantum samples from a grid of time-evolved quantum states, and offers provable convergence guarantees for sparse ground state problems with guiding states.
-While the problem is also solvable classically using two iterative solvers that we designed specifically to target our Hamiltonian construction, this work resolves the previously open question of whether a sample-based quantum diagonalization algorithm can outperform standard selected configuration interaction heuristics.
+Demonstrating quantum advantage over classical algorithms for ground state energy problems is an outstanding open problem in quantum computation.
+We experimentally demonstrate that a quantum algorithm can outperform classical selected configuration interaction (SCI) methods, a key family of techniques used in computational chemistry and condensed matter physics.
+We construct a class of local Hamiltonian problems with sparse ground states, and show that SCI fails to find the ground state of a 49-qubit instance.
+We then show that sample-based Krylov quantum diagonalization, run on an IBM Heron R3 processor, succeeds at the same task.
+While the problem is solvable classically using iterative solvers designed to target our Hamiltonian construction, this work resolves the question of whether a sample-based quantum diagonalization algorithm can outperform standard SCI heuristics.